Sean Baker: 2023–present: Anora and accolades

 In October 2023, his next feature film Anora, starring Mikey Madison, was officially announced after distribution rights were acquired by FilmNation.
 At a press conference during the 2024 Cannes Film Festival, where the film premiered, Baker spoke about the topic of intimacy coordinators: "I think with intimacy coordination, it's a case-by-case basis, film by film basis.
-If an actor requests one, 100% [...]
-But I have directed approximately 10 sex scenes throughout my career, and I'm very comfortable doing so.
+If an actor requests one, 100% ... but I have directed approximately 10 sex scenes throughout my career, and I'm very comfortable doing so.
 It is our No. 1 priority to keep our actors safe, protected, comfortable and involved in the process".
 For Anora, Baker became the first American director to win the Palme d'Or since Terrence Malick in 2011.
-In 2025, Baker won the Academy Awards for Best Picture, Best Director, Best Screenplay, and Best Editing.
+In 2025, Baker won the Academy Awards for Best Picture, Best Director, Best Original Screenplay, and Best Editing.
 He matched Walt Disney's record for most Oscars won by a single person in one night and became the first person to win four Oscars for a single film.

-In 2025, Baker served as co-writer, producer and editor on Left-Handed Girl directed by frequent collaborator Shih-Ching Tsou, which will premiere at the 2025 Cannes Film Festival in the Critics' Week section.
+Baker served as co-writer, producer and editor on Left-Handed Girl directed by frequent collaborator Shih-Ching Tsou, which premiered at the 2025 Cannes Film Festival in the Critics' Week section.
+The film won Baker Best Editing at the 28th Taipei Film Awards.
+In November 2025, it was announced that Baker would serve as the jury president for Saudi Arabia's fifth Red Sea International Film Festival.

+In 2026, during an interview promoting short film Sandiwara, Baker said, after his success with Anora: "I was offered development deals, but I very much want to make my films independently...
+[W]e are making our film independently so that I can retain full control in terms of everything from casting to content, and not even have to take one note."
+During CinemaCon 2026, Warner Bros.
+Pictures CEOs Michael De Luca and Pamela Abdy, officially announced Baker's Ti Amo! for 2027, as a part of its new specialized label focused on indie films, now named Warner Bros.
+Clockwork.